danail2003/swiss-watches/README.md

 ## Prerequisites
-### - For installing the app is required a VS Code and GitHub profile for downloading.
+### - For the installation of the app is required a VS Code and also a GitHub profile so you can download it.
 ### - Start application with `yarn start`.